goafabric/example-konstruction-kit/readme.md

 - ./installer prune => this will eradicate everything
 - Note: More complex Addons like Istio or Linkerd should be uninstalled manually via ./stack init inside the addon dirs

+# Dashboard Troubleshoot
+- If the dashboard cannot by downloaded due to company proxies, please issue a manual "docker pull kubernetesui/dashboard:v2.7.0"